altibiz/ozds/docs/wiki/en/user/location/index.md

 This table shows all locations the current user can oversee.

-The user can see the name of each location, its current month consumption, last month consumption, and current power consumption for each location.
+The user can see the name of each location, its current month's consumption, last month's consumption, and current power consumption for each location.

-By pressing on the name of the location, the user can inspect that locations data.
+By clicking on the name of the location, the user can inspect that location's data.

 ![ENLocationsTable](../../assets/locations-table.png) _Location Table_